 The University at Albany strives to protect all members of the University community by prosecuting hate or bias-related crimes that occur within the campus jurisdiction.
 Criminal offenses may include, but are not limited to, assault, endangerment, imprisonment, manslaughter, murder, stalking, rape, kidnapping, burglary, larceny, and robbery.

 The full text of the applicable NYS law may be found in Section 485 of the NYS Penal Code.
 As with any conviction for a misdemeanor or a felony under NYS law, the punishment for hate crimes may include fines and/or imprisonment, depending on the underlying crime.
-For sanctions that may be imposed by the University for violations of prohibited conduct, please see the Sanction Guide.

 Nothing contained in this policy shall be construed to limit or restrict freedom of speech and peaceful assembly.